Trustly Slot Sites

 Several of the most popular ways to deposit at UK slot and casino sites are listed above, but there are quite a few others.

-If you’re hoping to use a credit card to deposit at a UK casino or slot site, you’re going to be disappointed.
+If you’re hoping to use a credit card to deposit at a UK casino or slot site in 2023, you’re going to be disappointed.
 The UK Gambling Commission banned the use of credit cards, directly or indirectly, for any and all gambling transactions back in 2020, including things as seemingly innocuous as buying a raffle ticket at a school fair!
 The ONLY exception is when you buy a lottery product along with your grocery shopping.
 The rationale behind the ban is simple; people should not be using borrowed money to gamble with.

-As we shall see, the credit card ban has had a knock on effect on many other payment methods, because operators are required to ensure that they in turn are not being funded by credit card (that’s where the “indirectly” comes in.
+As we shall see, the credit card ban has had a knock on effect on many other payment methods, because operators are required to ensure that they in turn are not being funded by credit card (that’s where the “indirectly” comes in).

 Debit cards are by far the most popular option among slot game players, mainly because there are no hidden fees and transactions are fast.
 So unlike other payment systems, you won’t be wrong-footed by the small print.